epochpic/epochpic.github.io/content/documentation/input_deck/Input_deck_probe.md

 *`Particle Probe`* blocks in the input deck.
 These record copies of all particles which cross a point/line/plane in a given direction which meet minimum and maximum kinetic energy criteria and output the particle properties into the normal output files.
+Each output file only contains properties for particles which have passed the probe since the previous output, and not all particles which have passed the probe since the start of the simulation.

+Particle
-Particle probes record the positions, momenta and weight of all particles passing through the plane.
+probes record the positions, momenta and weight of all particles passing through the plane.
 If the code is compiled with **`-DPARTICLE_ID`** or **`-DPARTICLE_ID4`**, the code also outputs the ID of passing particles.
 If the code is compiled with **`-DPROBE_TIME`**, the time at which the particle touches the probe surface is also output.

 To use particle probes, the code must not have been compiled with the **`-DNO_PARTICLE_PROBES`** compiler option.
 This is a fairly heavyweight diagnostic since each particle position must be tested